2026 Regular Session

 (B) In its consideration of a petition filed under this subdivision, the court, in its discretion, may look at all relevant factors related to the petition, including, but not limited to, efforts at rehabilitation and family reunification.

-(4) (A) Where an allegation of child abuse and/or neglect is substantiated and a petition is filed with the circuit court which does not end in an adjudication that abuse and/or neglect occurred due to a pre-adjudicatory alternative disposition, as provided in §49-4-607a of this code, the allegation shall be considered substantiated and a person may petition the circuit court which ratified the pre-adjudicatory alternative disposition to have his or her department record sealed after the minor child subject to the guardianship attains the age of 18, but no petition shall be made less than five years having elapsed since the order dismissing the underlying abuse and neglect proceeding is entered: Provided, That a petition may not be filed if the person had been the subject of a substantiated allegation of abuse and/or neglect during the period of time after the finding and prior to the filing of the petition; and
+(4) (A) Where an allegation of child abuse and/or neglect is substantiated by the department and a petition alleging child abuse and neglect was filed with the circuit court which does not end in an adjudication that abuse and/or neglect occurred due to a pre-adjudicatory alternative diversion, as provided in §49-4-607a of this code, the allegation shall be considered substantiated and a person may petition the circuit court, that had jurisdiction over the underlying juvenile abuse and neglect proceeding who ratified the pre-adjudicatory alternative diversion to have his or her department record sealed after the child subject to the guardianship attains the age of 18, but no petition shall be made less than five years having elapsed since the order dismissing the underlying abuse and neglect proceeding is entered: Provided That if the circuit judge of the circuit presiding over the underlying juvenile abuse and neglect proceeding is not available to preside over a petition to have his or her department record sealed, then the circuit court having jurisdiction over the original child abuse and neglect proceeding shall generally preside: Provided however, That a petition to have his or her department record sealed may not be filed if the person has been the subject of a subsequent substantiated allegation of abuse and/or neglect during the period of time after the removal of the child that necessitated the filing of the underlying juvenile abuse and neglect proceeding and prior to the filing of the petition to have his or her department record sealed; and

 (e) The sealing of a record pursuant to subsection (d) of this section means that any inquiry of the department about a person having a record of child abuse and/or neglect for purposes of possible employment shall be answered in the negative.